 This paper continues the series of annual environmental overviews of conditions in the Northwest Atlantic (Trites and Drinkwater 1984, 1985, 1986; Drinkwater and Trites 1987, 1988).
 As in previous reviews it includes selected sets of oceanographic and meteorological data as well as information from national research reports and other research documents prepared for the NAFO Scientific Council.
-Conditions in 1987 are compared with those of the preceeding year and the long-term means.
-The latter have been standardized to a 30-yr base period (1951-1980), in accordance with the convention of the World Meteorological Organization and recommendation of the NAFO Scientific Council.
-Where 30 years of data were unavailable, 20-yr (1961-1980) or 10-yr (1971-1980) base periods were used.
+Conditions in 1987 are compared with those of the preceding year and the long-term means.
+The latter have been standardized to a 30-year base period (1951-80), in accordance with the convention of the World Meteorological Organization and recommendation of the NAFO Scientific Council.
+Where 30 years of data are unavailable.
+20-year (1961-80) or 10-year (1971-80) base periods were used.